 Nothing beats the frustration when your Ford F150 cranks but won’t start!
 To solve this problem, I have figured out the troubleshooting methods for you.

 If the engine won’t start just cranks, there’s something wrong with the fuel system.
 A common reason is the tripped inertia fuel shutoff switch.
-And others can be a bad fuel pump fuse, fuel pump relay, fuel pump driver module, and fuel pump.
+And others can be a bad fuel pump fuse, fuel pump relay, fuel pump driver module, and the fuel pump.

 Please Note: You can follow this Ford F150 turns over but won’t start guide regardless of the model and year of your truck.